J.C. Wylie: Life

 J.C.
 Wylie was born in Newark, New Jersey, on March 3, 1911.
 He graduated from the United States Naval Academy in 1932.
 Wylie first saw service on USS Augusta under Captains James O. Richardson, Royal E. Ingersoll, and Chester W. Nimitz.
 During the later 1930s, he served on USS Reid, USS Altair, and USS Bristol.

 In May 1942, Wylie was promoted to executive officer of USS Fletcher.
 Fletcher participated in the Naval Battle of Guadalcanal and the Battle of Tassafaronga.
 For his improvised integration of radar, gunnery, and torpedo control during these two actions, Wylie received a Silver Star.
 He received his first command, USS Trever, in January 1943.
 After six months, he was assigned to a newly formed Combat Information Center school at Pearl Harbor, where he led a team in writing the first CIC Handbook for Destroyers, Pacific Fleet.
 Wylie later placed USS Ault into commission as commanding officer and completed his World War II service with a group tasked with countering kamikaze attacks during the planned invasion of Japan.

 After World War II, Wylie served as a staff officer with the Office of Naval Research and the Naval War College.
 During the 1950s, he helped create the practice of having two alternating crews man a ballistic missile submarine.
 In the mid-1950s, Wylie filled staff jobs as well as commanding USS Arneb and USS Macon and serving as Commander, Cruiser Division Three (later Cruiser-Destroyer Flotilla Nine), Deputy Inspector General of the US Navy, and Deputy Chief of Staff, U.S. Atlantic Fleet.
 While serving in the latter position, Wylie participated in Operation Power Pack, for which he was awarded his first Legion of Merit.
+While serving as Admiral John S. McCain Jr.’s deputy, he helped oversee the official investigation into the 1967 USS Liberty incident.
+He confessed years later in an oral history interview with the Naval War College that he believed the attack to be intentional: “That was deliberate.
+I don’t know why in God’s name those idiotic people did it, but – I think I’ll not talk about it.”
 Wylie finished his career by serving as Deputy Commander in Chief, United States Naval Forces Europe and Commandant, First Naval District.
 Wylie retired from the U.S. Navy on July 1, 1972, after 44 years of service.
 Upon his retirement, he received a second Legion of Merit.

 After his retirement, Wylie served as the first chairman of the USS Constitution Museum Foundation.
 J.C.
 Wylie died on January 29, 1993, in Portsmouth, Rhode Island.